 How to measure if a new fridge freezer will fit

-Whether you’re first-time fridge buyers or looking for an upgrade to make your life easier, it’s important to measure up before buying a new appliance.
-If your fridge is too big or won’t fit, it’ll look out of place no matter how swanky it is.
+Whether you’re first-time fridge buyers or looking for an upgrade to suit a growing family, it’s important to measure up before buying a new appliance.

 Follow our guide to measuring width, height and depth, as well as other top tips like door opening and easy cleaning.

 But before measuring up, you need to choose your fridge.
 What fridge freezer should I buy?

 The last thing you want is to bring your new fridge home, only to find it sticks out like a sore thumb.
 Make sure it fits by following these simple steps: